rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

 ### Step 3: Capture the DDL of TABLEA

-Run the following commands to capture the data definition language (DDL) of the TABLEA table and save scripts in spool file DEF_TABLEA.sql before you create the un-partition table:
+Run the following commands to capture the data definition language (DDL) of TABLEA and save scripts in spool file ``DEF_TABLEA.sql`` before you create the non-partition table:

     set echo off
     set feedback off